 Timing is a large part of recruitment and, one time, your CV will land at exactly the right time.
 Don’t be afraid to play the numbers game, although don’t overdo it!
 Once a week is plenty.

 There is another advantage of refreshing your profile regularly.
 When recruiters run a search, the job board defaults to showing the most recent candidates.
 It doesn’t want to display candidates who registered months ago and may not be actively looking anymore but still have their details live.

 As a “new” registrant, you will be displayed higher up the search results as you’re seen to be the most active candidate and likely to be interested in the role.

 If you’d like any advice on how to structure your CV or profile, give one of our expert consultants a call for a chat.

 About Martin Veasey Talent Solutions

 At Martin Veasey, we have been working with blue-chip and SME businesses for over 35 years, both in the UK and around the world.

-We are an independent consultancy company with highly qualified and experienced staff, degree and Masters educated consultants, with membership of professional bodies such as the Chartered Institute of Personnel and Development and the British Psychological Society.
+We are an independent consultancy company with highly qualified staff, including many degree and Masters educated consultants, with memberships of professional bodies such as the Chartered Institute of Personnel and Development and the British Psychological Society.